 Acknowledgements.
-The AROMAT activity was supported by ESA (contract 4000113511/15/NL/FF/gp) and by the Belgian Science Policy (contract BR/121/PI/UAVReunion).
-Regarding the AirMAP instrument, financial support through the University of Bremen

-Institutional Strategy Measure M8 in the framework of the DFG Excellence Initiative is gratefully acknowledged.
-Part of the work performed for this study was funded by the Romanian Ministry of Research and Innovation through Program I - Development of the national research-development system, Subprogram 1.2 - Institutional Performance - Projects of Excellence Financing in RDI, Contract No.19PFE / 17.10.2018 and by Romanian National Core Program Contract No.18N/2019.
+The AROMAT activity was supported by ESA (contract 4000113511/15/NL/FF/gp) and by the Belgian Science Policy (contract BR/121/PI/UAV Reunion).
+Regarding the AirMAP instrument, financial support through the University of Bremen Institutional Strategy Measure M8 in the framework of the DFG Excellence Initiative is gratefully acknowledged.
+Part of the work performed for this study was funded by the Romanian Ministry of Research and Innovation through Program I - Development of the national researchdevelopment system, Subprogram 1.2 - Institutional Performance - Projects of Excellence Financing in RDI, Contract No.19PFE / 17.10.2018 and by Romanian National Core Program Contract No.18N/2019.
 Katharina Riffel supported the MPIC mobile DOAS measurements.
+We

-We thank Klaus Pfeilsticker, Isabelle De Smedt, Nicolas Theys, Ermioni Dimitropoulou, Lori Neary, and the two anonymous referees for useful discussions.
+605 thank Klaus Pfeilsticker, Isabelle De Smedt, Nicolas Theys, Ermioni Dimitropoulou, and Lori Neary for useful discussions.
 We also thank the people of Turceni and the Air Traffic Control of Romania for their support and cooperation.